 The business card information available with the LEI reference data, e.g. the official name of a legal entity and its registered address, is referred to as 'Level 1' data.
 It provides the answer to the question of 'who is who'.
-In May 2017, the process of enhancing the LEI data pool, by including 'Level 2' data to answer the question of 'who owns whom', began.
+The LEI data pool also includes 'Level 2' data to answer the question of 'who owns whom'.
 This data allows the identification of the direct and ultimate parents of a legal entity and vice versa, in order that the entities owned by individual companies can be researched.